Tuesday 9 September 2025

 5:00PM 3 Abbey Street, Newton, Auckland

-John fostered an interest in New Zealand history and book collecting from an early age and continued throughout his long career in law in Southland and Otago.
-In the mid-1980s he acquired a significant New Zealand book collection from his friend Nigel Eccles, the great grandson of Johnnie Jones the Otago Whaling Pioneer of the 1830s, and son of Alfred Eccles, early colonist, historian and author.
+A highlight of this sale is also a major collection of rare books from the library of John Pritchard.
+John fostered an interest in NZ history and book collecting from an early age and continued throughout his long career in law in Southland and Otago.
+In the mid 1980’s he acquired a significant New Zealand book collection which came from the library of Alfred Eccles, an early colonist, author and historian, and son in law of Johnnie Jones [Otago whaling pioneer].

 Further Information